-Envy Wines is located on the site of the old Calistoga Cellars winery north of the town of Calistoga.
-When you get to this part of the valley physical wineries begin to thin out, as does the traffic and as a result the wine tasting is usually more personal.
-Try winter weekdays for the least amount of crowds!
-Fortunately when they purchased the vineyards in 2006 the existing winery and beautiful tasting room came with the property.
-The estate is planted with 12 acres and they also source fruit from various vineyards in the the Napa area.
+Envy Wines is located on the site of the old Calistoga Cellars winery a few minutes’ drive north of the town of Calistoga.
+In this part of the valley, physical wineries begin to thin out, as does the traffic and as a result wine tastings are often less crowded than at some of the busier wineries to the south.
+For a tasting experience with the fewest people, come on a winter weekday in the morning.
+Envy Wines purchased the site in 2006; the acquisition included existing vineyards, a winery and tasting room.
+The 17-acre estate is planted to 11 acres of vines; they also source fruit from various vineyards throughout parts of Napa Valley with a focus on vineyards in Calistoga.
 Production is generally limited to only several hundred cases for most of their wines.

 From the driveway in front of the tasting room or from the patio one can see the location of Old Faithful Geyser (a local natural geyser) and if timing is such, it will be spewing its white spray high into the air.
 There are also excellent views of the nearby Vaca mountain range including the tallest mountain in the vicinity, Mt.
 St. Helena which is sometimes capped with snow on its upper reaches during the winter, although we have seen rare snow on its summit as late as mid-May.